 Identifying Back-Yard-Breeders, Tip # 17: They produce a large volume of litters each year and often have multiple litters of dogs available.

 Responsible breeders do NOT have a steady stream of dogs available at all times.
 They take their time to purposefully and carefully breed dogs with the intention of improving the breed.
-Their motivation is not money, so they are not interested in producing a large quantity of dogs, they focus instead on quality.
+Their motivation is not money, so they are not interested in producing a large number of dogs, they focus instead on quality.

-If a kennel has numerous litters each year and seem to always have pups available they may be a BYB, large scale puppy producer or puppymill.
+If a kennel has numerous litters each year and seems to always have pups available they may be a BYB, large scale puppy producer or puppy mill.

 Identifying Back-Yard-Breeders, Tip # 18: They sell their pups at a young age.

 As we mentioned in tip # 6, responsible breeders recognize the benefit of the pups being with their litter mates and do not place pups into homes at a very young age.
 Newf pups should NEVER be sold before 10 weeks of age.

-Never purchase a puppy from a breeder who is selling them at 8 weeks of age!
+Never purchase a Newf puppy from a breeder who is selling them at 8 weeks of age!
 Not only will these pups miss out on critical socialization time with their littermates (putting them at risk of poor bite inhibition and dog aggression issues), but they are also NOT old enough to have their heart clearances yet.

 Identifying Back-Yard-Breeders, Tip # 19: They advertise their pups on classified ad sites like Kijiji or facebook "dogs for sale" groups.